The tutorial plan is intended to help students adapt to the university.

-- You will be assigned a course tutor to talk about your personal matters, if needed.
+- Students will be assigned a course tutor to talk about your personal matters, if needed.

-- The tutors will assess you on academic, personal and/or professional aspects.
+- They will offer advice on academic, personal and/or professional matters.

 Academic tutorials with the teaching staff responsible for each course will also be held.
-These sessions help students to clear up doubts and problems about course material and offer guidance activities and assignments.
+The focus is on solving students’ doubts and problems with course material and offering orientation in activities and projects.

-You will be assisted by a tutor in every year of study.
-Tutors are usually faculty lecturers who teach subjects in that particular year of study.
+You will be assisted by a tutor throughout your degree studies.
+They are usually faculty lecturers who teach subjects in your year of study.

-Lecturers are responsible for holding academic tutorials on the subjects they teach.
-These meetings focus on solving doubts or difficulties concerning the subject matter or guidance and monitoring progress on projects and assignments.
+Lecturers are responsible for holding academic tutorials on the subjects they teach..
+These meetings focus on solving doubts or difficulties understanding the subject matter or guidance and follow up on projects and assignments.

 See your lecturers’ office hours and the office number on the academic staff profiles.